-Saline Re-Use Water is the water that returns after the fracking process, with increased salinity, but can sometimes be re-used as source water.
+Saline re-use water is the water that returns after the fracking process, with increased salinity, but can sometimes be re-used as source water.
 It may require mild treatment before being used for another fracking process.

-Frac Flowback is the water that returns from the ground, following a fracking process.
+Frac flowback is the water that returns from the ground, following a fracking process.
 Most of it returns rapidly after the fracking process and will include chemicals employed in fracking that can change the treatment process.
 The flowback flow rate slows over the first week(s) while TDS concentrations increases.
 Some of this flowback may become saline re-used water, if needed for future fracking applications.

-Produced Water also returns to the surface, like flowback, but produced water largely originates in the formation.
+Produced water also returns to the surface, like flowback, but produced water largely originates in the formation.
 It tends to flow more steadily over longer periods of time and will have a higher TDS.

-|Water Type||Utilization||Characteristics||Treatment||Volume (m3/day)|
+|Water Type||Utilization||Characteristics||Treatment||Flow (m3/day)|

-|Source Water||Fracking||Usually locally sourced freshwater such as surface water or groundwater with little to now TDS.||Chemicals and sand enhancements may be added.||High during fracking process, then tapers to zero.|
+|Source water||Fracking||Usually locally sourced freshwater, such as surface water or groundwater with little to no TDS||Chemicals and sand enhancements may be added||High during fracking process, then tapers to zero|

-|If re-used in a fracking process, it is often filtered and occasionally softened (remove Barium & Calcium).||Best maximized to reduce future management volumes.|
+|Saline re-used water||Fracking (re-used)||TDS: 10,000 to 200,000 mg/L and scaling ions can be present||If re-used in a fracking process, the water is often filtered and occasionally softened (to remove barium & calcium)||Best maximized to reduce future management volumes|

-|Frac Flowback||Re-used if source water needed, otherwise disposed or treated.||TDS increases over the first week of flowback.||See our Shale water treatment options here.||High immediately post fracking (~70% of injected water returns), flow rate tapers down over the first week.|
+|Frac flowback||Re-used if source water needed, otherwise disposed of or treated||TDS increases over the first week of flowback||See our shale water treatment options||High immediately post fracking (~70% of injected water returns), flow rate tapers down over the first week|

-|Produced Water||Re-used if source water needed, otherwise disposed or treated.||TDS varies but often as high as 100,000 to 200,000 mg/L.||See our Shale water treatment options here.||Ranges from 10-1000 m3/day (63–6,300 BBL/day) per well.|
+|Produced water||Re-used if source water needed, otherwise disposed of or treated||TDS varies but often as high as 100,000 to 200,000 mg/L||See our shale water treatment options||Ranges from 10-1,000 m3/day (63–6,300 BBL/day) per well|

 - It is important to understand the major risks associated with handling water that contains NORM since these risks can be managed.
 First, ingestion of radioactive material either through inhalation or swallowing is the primary hazard.
 Always wear gloves and wash your hands and clothes whenever working around potentially radioactive material.
 Never eat food near NORM and do not bring gloves used to handle NORM into a food zone.
-Gamma rays given off by NORM are the second way they can be harmful – however, water is an effective insulator.
+Second, gamma rays given off by NORM can be harmful; however, water is an effective insulator.
 Putting this into context, humans are exposed to more radiation on a 2-hour flight, than standing next to NORM containing produced water for an extended period.

 - There can be some risk if NORM precipitate and become dried out, removing the insulating properties of water.
 NORM can be precipitated alongside barium, which can be achieved by adding sulfates (sodium sulfate) or carbonates (sodium carbonate) at an elevated pH (pH > 9).
 NORM may also precipitate as a sludge on the bottom of tanks and filter bags, and they should be checked with a radioactive test before handling for safe disposal by a certified party.
-Diluting NORM sludge with water can improve safety for the reasons mentioned above, however, this will create more liquid waste.
-The best strategy is to measure the presence of NORM in your water and develop a plan to manage them – either through precipitation removal and safe handling or water disposal.
+Diluting NORM sludge with water can improve safety for the reasons mentioned above; however, this will create more liquid waste.
+The best strategy is to measure the presence of NORM in your water and develop a plan to manage them, either through precipitation removal and safe handling or water disposal.

 Shale gas and oil production presents a leading energy source moving forward, yet its future and production is tightly linked to water management.
 Every water type, job site, and economic case is different.
 Contact us to review your specific situation, benefit from our expertise, and assess if your water management costs or risks can be lowered.